SandNoodle/Soul/README.md

 * **Fast**.
 Compiled bytecode is a lot faster and quicker to execute than other scripting languages at the cost of initial compilation time.
 (TODO:
   See [benchmarks]().)
 * **Small**.
 Whole language and it's standard library is implemented in less than **TODO** LoC and compiles to just under **TODO** kB!
 * **Extensible**.
-Created with modularity in mind, nothing stops you from writing custom optimization passes, swapping default VM with your own, or just replacing syntax altogether.
-The sky is the limit.
+Created with modularity in mind, nothing stops you from writing custom optimization passes, providing custom allocators, etc.
 * **Cross-Platform**.
 Soul works out-of-the-box on all major platforms without any additional setup.
 * **Statically typed**.
-While you have to be strongly explicit with the types, it gives you a peace of mind in the long run.

 ## Getting started